michaelpiechota/Android-Projects/Android_Sensors/ReadMe.txt

 This app displays the current value of all available sensors (in the SensorManager class).
-For unavailable sensors, the app detects and displays that the sensor is unavailable on the device.
+For unavailable sensors, the app detects and displaysthat the sensor is unavailable on the device.

 For all sensors, the app records and displays the maximum and minimum values recorded for that sensor since the app has been started.

 Here is a list of potential sensors.